-- The tax levy limit legislation as well as an anticipated reduction in the CPI will have a negative impact on the tax levy calculation. - Unfunded mandates in administration, finance, facilities, health and safety, school-wide instruction, technology and non-public schools continue to be a financial burden on the District. - A large increase in the number of special education students, students in temporary housing and ENL students (English New Language) as well as tremendous fluctuations in enrollment continue to be a concern for the District.
+- The tax levy limit legislation continues to be a challenging factor for the District. - The following unfunded mandates in administration, finance, facilities, health and safety, school-wide instruction, technology and non-public schools continue to be a financial burden on the District. - A large increase in the number of special education students, students in temporary housing and ENL students (English New Language) as well as tremendous fluctuations in enrollment continue to be a concern for the District.